Dev-ManishTomar/decky-wake-tv/README.md

 - The `inputplumber-suspend.service` should be enabled

 ### External gamepad doesn't work after sleep
-- Verify the sudoers rule is in place: `ls -la /etc/sudoers.d/zz-waketv-usb`
+- If `inputplumber-suspend.service` is enabled, InputPlumber handles device restoration.
+Check its logs: `journalctl -u inputplumber -n 50`
-- Check plugin logs for rebind results (look for "Post-resume: rebound")
+- If InputPlumber is not installed, verify the sudoers rule is in place: `ls -la /etc/sudoers.d/zz-waketv-usb`
-- The plugin retries scanning for gamepads if not all are found immediately
+- Check plugin logs for rebind results (look for "Post-resume:" and "inputplumber-suspend")

 ### Plugin logs
 ```bash